 Linux is a hub of free and open source software.
 There are thousands of applications available in the market, which are quite useful alternatives to any paid business suites or applications.

 Buying a Mac OS-powered Apple machine or software costs you much money.
 Apple indeed provides some high-end, sophisticated software, but you must be ready to release a penny for either their software or services.

 6. Linux vs. Mac: Security and Privacy

 On the other hand, Mac OS is a nicely organized walled garden for the users created by Apple.
-Most of Apple’s software keeps track of its user’s movements to sell the product in a better way to its customer.
+Most of Apple’s software keeps track of its user’s movements to sell the product better to its customer.
 Moreover, as Mac OS is a closed source, we don’t know how Apple uses the users’ data or to whom the company sells it.

 7. OSX vs. Linux: Antivirus and Malware Threat

 In the case of Windows OS, I can confidently say that it’s the hub of malware and online threats.
 But for Mac OS, it’s not like that.
-Apple always provides stable security patches whenever any security holes or breaches occur or are reported.
+Apple always provides stable security patches whenever any security holes or breaches are reported.

 8. Linux vs. Mac OS: Customization